Thomas Mesereau

-Thomas Arthur Mesereau Jr. is an American attorney best known for successfully defending Michael Jackson in his 2005 child molestation trial, as well as representing many other celebrities.
+Thomas Arthur Mesereau Jr. is an American attorney known for defending Michael Jackson in his 2005 child molestation trial, as well as Mike Tyson, Bill Cosby and, in 2023, Danny Masterson, a case in which Mesereau was sanctioned by the judge.

 Legal cases

 Mike Tyson

 Mesereau represented former world heavyweight boxing champion Mike Tyson in a rape investigation conducted by the San Bernardino County, California District Attorney's Office in 2001.
 Charges were dropped.

 Robert Blake (actor)

-Mesereau was the second lawyer during pre-trial proceedings in actor Robert Blake's case over the murder of his wife Bonnie Lee Bakley.
-Blake's first attorney Harland Braun resigned over Blake's decision to appear in a televised interview with Diane Sawyer against Braun's advice and counsel.
+Mesereau was the second lawyer during pre-trial proceedings in actor Robert Blake's case for the murder of his wife Bonnie Lee Bakley.
+Blake's first attorney Harland Braun resigned over Blake's decision to appear in a televised interview with Diane Sawyer against Braun's advice.
 For unprofessional conduct during the deposition, Mesereau was fined $18,950.
-After losing his appeal of the fine, he paid a total of $22,000.
-After Blake had spent ten months in isolation in Los Angeles County Jail, Mesereau obtained bail for him.
+After losing an appeal of the fine, he paid a total of $22,000.
+After Blake spent ten months in isolation in Los Angeles County Jail, Mesereau obtained bail for him.
 Mesereau cross-examined prosecution witnesses in a three-week, televised preliminary hearing.
 The hearing revealed flaws in the prosecution's case.
 Mesereau resigned from the case, declining to explain why.